monkeyscage/SuperOwned/eip-money-talks.md

 The first concept is to make possible a "temporary ownership" or any other similar application.
 The second concept is to split the rights of the Owner from the rights of a possible external "escrow system" (SuperOwner), keeping them at two different levels.

-In few words: if you recognize the existence of a SuperOwner, you admit the creation of third party standard modules for the manipulation of that specific **Standard Smart Asset**.
+In few words: if you recognize the existence of a SuperOwner, you admit the creation of third party standard modules for the manipulation of that specific **Standard Smart Asset** you are building.

 ## Motivation